sta199-summer22/website/content/schedule/_index.md

 title: "Schedule"
 ---

-*This schedule may be updated as the semester progresses, with all changes documented here.
-Due dates for the final project presentation and report will not be changed.*
+This schedule may be updated as the semester progresses, with all changes documented here. <br /> Due dates for the final project will **not** be changed.

 {{% schedule %}}